bnjenner/impaqt/README.md

     impaqt input.sorted.bam [options]

 DESCRIPTION
     Identifies Multiple Peaks and Qauntifies Transcripts.
-Identifies and quantifies isoforms utilizing distinct terminal exons.
-Generates a GTF file of identified read clusters and optionally a counts file written to stdout.
+Identifies and quantifies isoforms utilizing distinct 3' ends.
+Generates a GTF file of identified transcripts and optionally a counts file written to stdout if a reference annotation is provided.

 REQUIRED ARGUMENTS
     BAM INPUT_FILE